Tradgic Death of India First Female Prime Minister.

 Negative Impacts of the green revolution by Indria Grandhi are:

-2. Regional Disparities: The benefits of the Green Revolution were unevenly distributed, favoring regions like Punjab and Haryana while neglecting others, exacerbating regional inequalities.
+Regional Disparities: The gains from the Green Revolution were not evenly shared, benefiting states like Punjab and Haryana far more than others, and in the process, widening existing regional inequalities.

-3. Social Inequality: Wealthier farmers were often able to invest in new technologies, leaving poorer farmers at a disadvantage and widening the socio-economic gap.
+Social Inequality: Wealthier farmers were better positioned to invest in modern technologies, while poorer farmers often struggled to keep up, widening the socio-economic divide in rural communities.

-4. Debt and Dependency: Many small farmers incurred debts to purchase high-cost seeds and inputs, leading to financial stress and, in some cases, farmer suicides.
+Debt and Dependency: Many small-scale farmers took on significant loans to afford expensive seeds and agricultural inputs, resulting in financial strain and, tragically, in some cases, contributing to farmer suicides.

 Overall, while the Green Revolution significantly transformed India's agricultural landscape and contributed to food security, it also led to social and environmental challenges that continue to affect the country today.